Popular Posts

 I’m reminded of Joni Eareckson Tada whose beautiful artwork is sketched or painted by mouth because she was paralyzed from the neck down.
 Each time she signed her name on the canvas, she wrote Joni PTL.
 PTL (“Praise the Lord”) was her way of acknowledging that what she accomplished was not her own doing but a gift from God.

 Centuries earlier, the gifted musician JS Bach ended his compositions with the letters SDG, Soli Deo Gloria (Latin for “To God alone be the glory”).
-He wanted those who appreciated his music to understand his ultimate goal was not self-honour.
+He wanted those who appreciated his music to understand his ultimate goal was not self-honor.

 I’m well aware that I am not in the same league as the Christians I have mentioned, but I too need to consciously write my posts with the goal of God being glorified rather than myself.
 If any of my posts comes across as self-glorifying, please call me on it.
-I know I haven’t “arrived”.
+I know I haven’t arrived.

-Saturday 15 September 2012
+Saturday, 15 September 2012

 Simple Dutch Meal Remixed